Where to visit in

 Traffic light status:

-The whole of Portugal is on the UK's green list
+The whole of Portugal is on the amber list except for Madeira which is on England's green watchlist.

-The Algarve is Portugal's sunny southern region - wether you go off the beaten track and spend time on the stunning Atlantic beaches, quiet villages, nature reserves; or hit the water parks and resorts of the centre, there's something for everyone.
+The Algarve is Portugal's sunny southern region - whether you go off the beaten track and spend time on the stunning Atlantic beaches, quiet villages and nature reserves; or hit the water parks and resorts of the centre, there's something for everyone.
 Not only that, it once again made it onto the Post Office's Holiday Cost Barometer as one of the cheapest destinations to visit.

 Silves was once the ancient captial of this region and it has a rich history - some of this can still be seen today such as Castelo de Silves which was a Moorish stronghold when they ruled over Algarve.